Doctors: Haze from wildfires could cause respiratory issues for some Kansans

-“The fires have been massive and the wind has definitely traveled taking this smoke and particles all across the country,” said Dr. Raid Abu-Awwad, pulmonologist at Ascension Via Christi.
+“The fires have been massive, and the wind has definitely traveled taking this smoke and particles all across the country,” said Dr. Raid Abu-Awwad, a pulmonologist at Ascension Via Christi.

-If you have asthma, COPD or any type of respiratory illness, you may have had to turn to your inhaler more frequently this week and some doctor said they have seen an increase in patients renewing their nebulizers and inhalers.
+If you have asthma, COPD, or any type of respiratory illness, you may have had to turn to your inhaler more frequently this week, and some doctors said they have seen an increase in patients renewing their nebulizers and inhalers.

 The haze mixed with pollen could cause some issues for people according to doctors.